RePRGM/rePRGM.github.io/_posts/2023-03-09-lets-make-tools-part-1.md

 This Response object contains fields such as the status code.

 On the next line, the `defer` statement works much like Python’s `with` statement.
-It lets Nim handle, in this case, closing the connection (which is what the `close` procedure does) when we are down with it.
+It lets Nim handle, in this case, closing the connection (which is what the `close` procedure does) when we are done with it.

 And finally our last few lines. `Contains` and the `in` statement are actually very similar. `in` in Nim is actually just syntax “sugar” for `contains`.
 Both just look for a given string.
 We could also use the `==` operator here, but we would have to provide the _full_ string (as in “200 OK”).